isb-cgc/readthedocs/docs/source/sections/data/TCGA_top.rst

 TCGA Data Repository History
 ++++++++++++++++++++++++++++++
-Historically, the data being hosted by the ISB-CGC was obtained from two former TCGA data repositories:
+Historically, the data was obtained from two former TCGA data repositories:

 * **TCGA DCC**: the TCGA Data Coordinating Center which provided a **Data Portal** from which users could download open-access or controlled-access data.
 This portal provided access to all TCGA data *except* for the low-level sequence data.
-* **CGHub**:  the **Cancer Genomics Hub** was NCI's current secure data repository for all TCGA BAM and FASTQ sequence data files.
+* **CGHub**:  the **Cancer Genomics Hub** was NCI's secure data repository for all TCGA BAM and FASTQ sequence data files.

-As of June 2016, the official data repository for all TCGA and other NCI CCG data is the `NCI Genomic Data Commons <https://gdc.cancer.gov/>`_.
-The original TCGA data, aligned to the hg19 human reference genome is available from the NCI-GDC's
-`legacy archive <https://portal.gdc.cancer.gov/legacy-archive/search/f>`_ while the new "harmonized" data, realigned to hg38 is available from the NCI-GDC's main `data portal <https://portal.gdc.cancer.gov/>`_.
+In June of 2016, the official data repository for all TCGA and other NCI CCG data is the `NCI Genomic Data Commons <https://gdc.cancer.gov/>`_ (NCI GDC).
+The original TCGA data, aligned to the hg19 human reference genome is available from the NCI-GDC's `legacy archive <https://portal.gdc.cancer.gov/legacy-archive/search/f>`_ while the new "harmonized" data, realigned to hg38 is available from the NCI-GDC's main `data portal <https://portal.gdc.cancer.gov/>`_.